scottfr/SystemsBook/Building/building.md

 - The guidelines are intended to help you develop better models.
 - Use the guidelines as a checklist.

-### Storytelling ###

-- Makes it far easier for others to understand the insights you're trying to surface with your model.

 ## References ##